sfc-gh-madkins/snowflake-mlplatform/README.md

-# Snowflake ML Platform: An example repo for getting models into production
+# Snowflake ML Platform: An template repository for MLOps with Snowflake

 Snowflakes point of view is that AI & machine learning is a superset of software engineering.
 The purpose of this repository is be a starting point (and includes a demo) that satisfies all of the requisite software engineering best practices for safely deploying a machine learning model into production using entirely Snowflake primitives.